RedisAI/RedisAI/docs/commands.md

 Depending on the specified reply format:

- * **META**: Array containing the tensor's meta data exclusively.
+ * **META**: Array containing the tensor's metadata exclusively.
 The returned array consists of the following elements:
     1. The tensor's data type as a String
     1. The tensor's shape as an Array consisting of an item per dimension
  * **BLOB**: the tensor's binary data as a String.
-If used together with the **META** option, the binary data string will put after the meta data in the array reply.
+If used together with the **META** option, the binary data string will put after the metadata in the array reply.
  * **VALUES**: Array containing the numerical representation of the tensor's data.
-If used together with the **META** option, the binary data string will put after the meta data in the array reply.
+If used together with the **META** option, the binary data string will put after the metadata in the array reply.